-Watch for the app.worker.finished signal, then start the worker. with qtbot.waitSignal(app.worker.finished, timeout=10000) as blocker: blocker.connect(app.worker.failed) # Can add other signals to blocker app.worker.start() Test will block at this point until signal is emitted or 10 seconds has elapsed raising parameter
+Watch for the app.worker.finished signal, then start the worker. with qtbot.waitSignal(app.worker.finished, timeout=10000) as blocker: blocker.connect(app.worker.failed) # Can add other signals to blocker app.worker.start() Test will block at this point until either the "finished" or the "failed" signal is emitted.
+If 10 seconds passed without a signal, SignalTimeoutError will be raised.

-assert blocker.signal_triggered, "process timed-out"

-assert_application_results(app)

-'''
+assert_application_results(app) '''